Airy59/XSDtoOWL/README.md

 2. Submit pull requests with bug fixes or new features
 3. Improve documentation
 4. Create additional transformation rules for specialized XSD constructs
+5. Provide sample XSDs and sample data for testing, especially "borderline cases".

 # License

 Code: EUPL 1.2
-XSD files: depending on source.
+XSD and XML files: depending on source.